bidyut2002in/Design-new-curriculum-or-course/README.md

-# Designing a course curriculum for B.Tech. in Biotechnology
+# Designing a Course Curriculum for B.Tech. in Biotechnology

 # Institute/Organization:
 Haldia Institute of Technology, West Bengal, Haldia